 How do you like to make your meals?
-Do you always follow a recipe, or do you like to let things come together as you go?
+Do you always follow recipes to the T from your favorite cookbooks, or do you like to let things come together as you go?
 A little of both?
 I’d love to know I’m not alone!

 Pin it for later:

 Like this recipe?
 Please hit the 5 stars below!